 - Toluene: It is the most commonly used solvent and stabilizer in nail polishes.
-Long-term exposure to toluene could lead to respiratory issues and nervous system disorders (1).
+Long-term exposure to toluene could lead to respiratory issues and nervous system disorders and developmental issues (1).
 Exposure to even minute amounts of the compound may induce headache and dizziness.

 - Dibutyl phthalate (DBP): DBP is an odorless emulsifying agent that ensures the flowing consistency of the nail polish.
 It is considered carcinogenic, and prolonged exposure to this chemical may increase the risk of liver and kidney disorders (5).
+It has also been linked to reproductive issues.
 The chemical is banned in several countries.

 - Formaldehyde: It is often added to nail polish to aid its hardening.
 Formaldehyde also prevents the flaking of dried nail polish.
-This chemical is considered carcinogenic and an irritant to the eye and respiratory tract.
+This chemical is considered carcinogenic (nasal and lung cancers) and is an irritant to the eye and respiratory tract.
 It may also lead to skin irritation (6).

 - Camphor: It provides the nail polish a glossy look for a long time.
 The compound is considered a neurological toxin.
 The ingestion of even small quantities of the compound could increase the risk of disorientation and seizures among babies (7).